GDG-Minna/PartyRelativeTrackEvaluator/README.md

 ____

 Login with Facebook
+Login with Deezer
+Login with Withings

-Select Event
+Select Facebook Event
 	- match with deezer user
 	- match with songs from that timeframe
-	- put online

 Find Facebook users who attend event
 Find there withings events and movements